dkrivoruchko/ScreenStream/README.md

 - End-to-end encrypted communication.
 - Stream protection with password.
 - Supports both video and audio streaming.
-- Connect to stream using its unique ID and password.
+- Connect using unique stream ID and password.
-- Requires an internet connection to send and receive stream.
+- Requires an internet connection for streaming.
 - Individual data transmission for each client, with more clients requiring increased internet bandwidth to maintain optimal performance.

-The number of clients is not directly limited, but it's important to keep in mind that each client consumes CPU resources and bandwidth for data transmission.

 ### Local mode (MJPEG)